camunda/camunda/client/src/modules/stores/README.md

 The InstancesPollProvider will receive as props:

-- methods to refresh the Instances List (onWorkflowInstancesRefresh) & the Selections (onSelectionsRefresh)
+- methods to refresh the Instances List (onProcessInstancesRefresh) & the Selections (onSelectionsRefresh)
 - the ids that are present in Instances List (visibleIdsInListView) & in Selections (visibleIdsInListPanel).
 Based on these ids it decides what part of the page to update

 The InstancesPollProvider will send to the consumers the props: